AtPapadop/CC/README.md

 ## Executables

+All executables can be invoked with `--help` to see usage details.

 ### `bin/cc`
 - **What**: Sequential label propagation (`--algorithm lp`) or BFS (`--algorithm bfs`).
 - **Why**: Acts as the correctness baseline and produces `c_labels.txt`/`bfs_labels.txt` plus CSV timing columns (`results_c_*` / `results_bfs_*`).